styopdev/multiPicker/README.md

 </div>
 ```

-You can access selected values in standart way, as you would do with checkboxes and radiobuttons if multipicker wouldn't been used.
+You can access selected values in standart way, as you would do with checkboxes and radiobuttons if plugin wouldn't been used.

 ##### More Examples: